 Each 14-ounce package of beef franks or little smokies will have about 40 in it.

-As written with the two cans of crescent rolls, you should yield about 40 cheddar pigs in a blanket.
+As written with the two cans of crescent rolls, you should yield about 40 mini pigs in a blanket.
 Mind you, they’re bite size and it’s so easy to have a few or more than a few!

 Pigs In A Blanket